RyanFrantz/sawyer/README.md

 For convenience, `sawyer` supports parsers defined in a YAML configuration file (defaults to `/etc/sawyer/sawyer.yml`).
-Parsers are defined under the `parsers` key, given a unique name (passed to `sawyer` via the `-p` option), and include one or more regex-to-metric name items under the 'regexes' list.
+Parsers are defined under the `parsers` key, given a unique name (passed to `sawyer` via the `-p|--parser` option), and include one or more regex-to-metric name items under the `regexes` list.
 See below for an example:

 ```yaml
 parsers: